 Here’s an exploration of state and local tax revenue as a percentage of personal income that accounts for the differences in average incomes nationwide.
 The percentage of personal income is calculated by dividing the per capita tax revenue by the per capita annual income for each state.
 It's worth noting that this differs from the tax rate, which is a percentage of each dollar that the state or local governments garnish for a given tax category.

-Seven states — Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming — do not collect income taxes.
+There are seven states — Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming — without income taxes.

 Conversely, New York and Maryland collected income taxes that amounted to more than 4% of personal income in 2020.